johan162/themeltspice/README.md

 # README 'themeltspice.sh'
-> **WHAT IS THIS?** ```'themeltspice.sh'``` is a color theme manager for the **OSX** version of [LTSpice electric circuit simulator](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) which is a version of the classical SPICE (Simulation Program with Integrated Circuit Emphasis) simulator.
+> **WHAT IS THIS?** ```'themeltspice.sh'``` is a color theme manager for the **OSX** version of [LTSpice electric circuit simulator](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) which is a version of the classical SPICE (*Simulation Program with Integrated Circuit Emphasis*) simulator.
-[LTSpice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) is made freely available by [Analog Devices](https://www.analog.com).
+[LTSpice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) was written by **Mike Engelhardt** (now at [www.MarcusAureliusSoftware.com](www.MarcusAureliusSoftware.com)) and is made freely available by [Analog Devices](https://www.analog.com).
+This simulator is one of the fastest and numerically most robust circuit simulator currently available - and it is free!

 &nbsp;